drslump/Spec-PHP/README.md

         }
     }

-If you already have a extended TestCase class with custom assertions and helper methods, you make use of it with Spec by using the `class` annotation.
-Spec will use the given class name as base when generating the tests.
-This is really useful to make use of current PHPUnit extensions like Zend_Test from Zend Framework.
+If you already have an extended TestCase class with custom assertions and helper methods, you can make use of it with Spec by using the `class` annotation.
+Spec will use the given class as base when generating the tests.
+This allows to make use of current PHPUnit extensions like Zend_Test from Zend Framework for example.

     # class My_TestCase
     describe "My Test"